muziejus/javascripting-english-major/2-calculator.md

 //--> Basically the best food around.
 ```

-In the first line, I declared a variable, `burrito`.
-In the second, assigned
+In the first line, you **defined** a variable, `burrito`.
+In the second, you
-to the variable the string, “Basically the best food around.”[^let]
+**assigned** to the variable the string, “Basically the best food around.”[^let]

-Then I tell the console to log the variable burrito, and it logs its value,
+Then you tell the console to log the variable burrito, and it logs its value,
-“Basically the best food around.”
+`Basically the best food around.`

-Any of the data types we have learned about already we can assign to a
+Any of the data types you have learned about already you can assign to a
 variable, and we can define multiple variables at once.
 It’s generally good
 practice to define all your variables at the top, so you know what you will be
 working with in the future.